-- 3.53.
-The CICES V5.1 Class Maintaining nursery populations and habitats (2.2.2.3) has been split into three new Classes in V5.2.
-This was done to address concerns expressed in relation to the marine environment, however, with appropriate change in terminology the new Classes also cover analogous situations in the terrestrial environment.
-The three new Classes in V5.2 are: Maintaining or regulating nursery populations and habitats or breeding grounds (Includes gene pool protection) (2.3.2.3); Maintaining or regulating refuge habitats (2.3.2.4); and, Maintaining or regulating feeding grounds (2.3.2.5).
-If consistency with V5.1 is required these new Classes can be aggregated since their scope is nested within the V5.1 Class. - 3.54.
+- 3.59.
+The CICES V5.1 Class Maintaining nursery populations and habitats (2.2.2.3) has been split into three new Classes in V5.2, in order to address concerns expressed in relation to the marine environment.
+With appropriate change in terminology, however, the new Classes also cover analogous situations in the terrestrial environment.
+The three new Classes in V5.2 are: Maintaining or regulating nursery populations and habitats or breeding grounds (includes Gene pool protection) (2.3.2.3); Maintaining or regulating refuge habitats (2.3.2.4); and Maintaining or regulating feeding grounds (2.3.2.5).
+If consistency with V5.1 is required, these new Classes can be aggregated since their scope is nested within the V5.1 Class. - 3.60.
 The changes made are based on the recommendations of Armoškaitė et al. (2020) in relation to the CICES V5.1 Group Lifecycle maintenance, habitat and gene pool protection.
-In the marine context they argued it should be split to differentiate 'Spawning and nursery habitats', 'Refuge and shelter habitats', and 'Fish feeding grounds'.
-This recommendation would require modification of the V5.1 class (2.2.2.3) that only dealt with 'nursery habitats'. - 3.55.
+In the marine context, they argued the Group should be split to differentiate 'Spawning and nursery habitats', 'Refuge and shelter habitats', and 'Fish feeding grounds'.
+This recommendation would require modification of the V5.1 class (2.2.2.3) that only dealt with 'nursery habitats'. - 3.61.
 The status of nursery habitats has, in the past, been the focus of some debate, with some arguing that it is an ecological function rather than a service.
-The recommendation of Armoškaitė et al. (2020) was helpful, however, in that it clarified what is intended in this class, namely the protection of habitats or components that are essential for the maintenance or regulation of the life cycles of organisms that contribute to people's well-being.
-Thus, the suggestions for a split of the V5.1 Class were followed, but the terminology used for V5.2 differs from that suggested by Armoškaitė et al. (2020) so as to be relevant in both marine and terrestrial contexts.
+The recommendation of Armoškaitė et al. (2020) was helpful, however, in clarifying what is intended in this class.
+Namely, the protection of habitats or components that are essential for the maintenance or regulation of the life cycles of organisms that contribute to people's well-being.
+Often, the contribution they make represents the flow of such services from one ecosystem to another (See para 3.10).
+Thus, the suggestions for a split of the V5.1 Class were followed, but the terminology used for V5.2 differs from that suggested by Armoškaitė et al. (2020) to be relevant in both marine and terrestrial contexts.